 Another fan classic that perhaps shouldn’t have been released in the form it did.
 Cirice started out as a nine-minute instrumental song.
 However, it went under a metamorphosing phase in which it was shortened and filled with lyrics to become the song we know and love today.
 The song also made Ghost more of a mainstream artist and earning them the 2016 GRAMMY for Best Metal Performance.

-Cirice became the main single of the Meliora album and it is easy to understand why.
+Cirice became the main single of the Meliora album, and it is easy to understand why.
 A mighty riff and bone chilling opening melody captures what Ghost is all about.
-Without a doubt, this song is one of my favorites from the Swedish band Ghost.
+Thus without a doubt, this song is one of my favorites from the Swedish band Ghost.

 He Is – Meliora